Humblemonk/DiceMaiden/README.md

 Alias rolls are commands that are shorthand for a longer, more complex comand.
 They can also change what the dice faces appear as in most cases.
 Below is the complete list of aliases , with example rolls, currently supported by Dice Maiden.
 Have a game system that you want turned into an alias?
 Create an issue on github to get it added to this list!

+`4cod` -> `4d10 t8 ie10` Chronicles of Darkness.
+The first number is the number of dice to roll.

 `4wod8` -> `4d10 f1 ie10 t8` World of darkness 4th edition.
 The first number is the number of dice to roll and the second is the toughness of the check.

 `3df` -> `3d3 t3 f1` Fudge dice from the fate RPG system.
 The number represents total dice rolled.
 This alias also outputs the dice faces as `+`/` `/`-`.